 Since Samsung has decided against Dolby Vision, no software updates or firmware updates will change that.
 Until Samsung agrees to pay the extra licensing fees, its products will only run HDR10 and HDR10+.

 HDR10+ is the closest thing you’re going to get to Dolby Vision.
-These formats have up to one billion colors and operate within the 10-bit color depth.
-Most TV models made in 2016 or later support HDR10+, which includes a list of some Samsung models.
+These formats have up to one billion colors and operate within 10-bit depth.
+Most TV models made in 2016 or later support HDR10+, including some Samsung models.

 HDR10 and HDR10+ are non-proprietary.
-They do not need licensing or royalty fees from manufacturers and software creators.
-This makes them the next best option to Dolby Vision.
+They do not need licensing or royalty fees from manufacturers and software creators, making them the next best option to Dolby Vision.

 Smart TVs That Support Dolby Vision